HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC for Fully managed device - Variant 1.md

 All of the outputs are saved in a folder named "WDAC" inside the current working directory.

-**If you use the `-Deployit` optional switch parameter with the commands above, 3 things will automatically happen:**
+**If you use the `-Deploy` optional switch parameter with the commands above, 3 things will automatically happen:**

 1. The deployed Prep mode base policy will be removed.
 2. The actual base policy will be deployed depending on whichever you choose.